Billy James Hargis: Biography

 Hargis was adopted by a railroad employee, Jimmie Earsel Hargis, and his wife, Laura Lucille Hargis.
 By the time the boy was ten, his adoptive mother was in poor health and close to death.
 The boy had been baptized, and had few pleasures other than the family's daily Bible readings because his family was too poor during the Great Depression to own a radio.
 When his mother was hospitalized, Hargis promised to devote himself to God if she was spared from death.
 She recovered and, at age 17, Hargis was ordained in the Disciples of Christ denomination, even before completing Bible college.
 After a few years, he left his pastorate for a ministry of radio preaching.

 In 1943, Hargis entered Ozark Bible College in Bentonville, Arkansas, and studied there for one year.
 By 1947, when he became concerned about Communism, he was pastor of the First Christian Church in Sapulpa, a city west of Tulsa.
 He later received his Bachelor of Arts degree from Pikes Peak Bible Seminary in 1957 and a theology degree from Burton College and Seminary in Colorado in 1958.

 In 1950, he established an organization called the Christian Crusade.
 In the mid-1950s, Hargis was closely associated with the evangelist Carl McIntire and in the early 1960s Hargis had developed a close relationship with the resigned United States Army Major General Edwin Walker, but he increasingly went his own way in preaching anti-Communism.
 His targets included government and popular singers.
-In 1957, the Disciples of Christ denomination withdrew his ordination because he was attacking other churches in his anti-Communist crusade, but by then Hargis' radio program was bringing in $1 million annually and he had established a degree of both financial and theological independence.
+In 1957, the Disciples of Christ denomination withdrew his ordination because he attacked other churches in his anti-Communist crusade.
+Still, by then, Hargis' radio program was bringing in $1 million annually, and he had established a degree of financial and theological independence.
 In 1960, the Federal Bureau of Investigation investigated Hargis, suspecting him of being linked to recent bombing attacks on Little Rock public schools and of planning to bomb Philander Smith College.
 No evidence was found and no charges were filed.
 On May 31, 1961, Bob Jones University honored Hargis with an honorary Doctor of Laws.

-In 1966, Hargis founded a congregation in Tulsa, Oklahoma, called the Church of the Christian Crusade.
-This was part of a complex of organizations which he founded in Tulsa, including the American Christian College in 1971, and the Christian Crusade monthly newspaper.
+1966 Hargis founded a congregation in Tulsa, Oklahoma called the Church of the Christian Crusade.
+This was part of a complex of organizations that he founded in Tulsa, including the American Christian College in 1971 and the Christian Crusade monthly newspaper.

 Marriage and family

-Hargis married Betty Jane Secrest of Sciotoville, Ohio in 1951.
-They had three daughters and a son, Billy James Hargis II, who died on September 9, 2013, and Bryan Joseph Hargis who died in infancy.
-His grandson, Billy James Hargis III, was born on May 10, 1989, and currently resides in Houston, Texas.
+Hargis married Betty Jane Secrest of Sciotoville, Ohio, in 1951.
+They had three daughters and a son, Billy James Hargis II, who died on September 9, 2013, and Bryan Joseph Hargis, who died in infancy.
+He has a grandson, Billy James Hargis III.